lucas-mior/gummibbs/README.md

 the current date in format `YYYYMMDD_HHMMSS`.
 Btrfs snapshots allow restoring a subvolume to a previous state.
 As `/boot` is on another partition, boot won't generally work since the kernel/initramfs expected by your restored root file system is another.
-So, the `systemd-boot-btrfsd.bash` script also copies the running kernel and initramfs with the matching name and creates the corresponding `.conf` boot entry.
+So, the `gummibbs.bash` script also copies the running kernel and initramfs with the matching name and creates the corresponding `.conf` boot entry.
 This implies you must have some spare space in `/boot`.
 But don't worry, if another copy already matches the running kernel,